DAB0mB/react-layers-stack/README.md

 This library is currently only available for the web, and since it uses Web Animations API it's recommended to load a [polyfill](https://github.com/web-animations/web-animations-js) for comparability reasons with older browsers.
 This library is also very new and may have some missing features.
 Please, don't hesitate and open a ticket in the [issues](https://github.com/DAB0mB/react-layers-stack/issues) section if you encounter one, and I will address it as soon as I can.

-### Example
+### Examples

-This repo contains an example React app that can be initialized using `yarn example` and then run using `yarn example start`.
+This repo contains an example React apps under the [examples](/examples) dir.
+To run an example app, first make sure it's initialized by running `yarn` and then you can run it using `yarn start`.

 ### Installation